Velocidex/velociraptor-web/content/blog/medium/2020-03-29-velociraptors-acl-model-7f497575daee.md

 Velociraptor refuses to schedule this artifact collection since alice does not have the execve permission (This is only available to administrators).
 Therefore only administrators can issue arbitrary commands on the endpoint.

-Lets have a look a the available permissions (Permissions might evolve over time, but these are the defined permissions at this time)
+Lets have a look at the available permissions (Permissions might evolve over time, but these are the defined permissions at this time)

 ![[https://github.com/Velocidex/velociraptor/blob/master/acls/proto/acl.proto](https://github.com/Velocidex/velociraptor/blob/master/acls/proto/acl.proto#L9)](../img/1pbqvWfXG2Gtg-cBuWGYqVw.png)*[https://github.com/Velocidex/velociraptor/blob/master/acls/proto/acl.proto](https://github.com/Velocidex/velociraptor/blob/master/acls/proto/acl.proto#L9)*